-Following the region’s worst flooding in over a century, the Rotary in Great Britain and Ireland Donations Trust has launched an appeal for the Kerala Floods in India.
+Following the region’s worst flooding in over a century, the Rotary in Great Britain and Ireland Donations Trust has launched the India Flood Appeal in India.

 More than a million people are thought to have been forced to leave their homes, with the death toll estimated at 400.

 The Donations Trust is a registered charity, established in 2007, which collates donations and makes grants to Rotary projects working to rebuild communities in the long term, rather than acting as a first responder.

 You can make donations to the India Flood appeal using our online payment option through BT myDonate.

 Alternative, you can send a cheque payable to Rotary In Great Britain and Ireland Donations Trust to Kinwarton Road, Alcester, B49 6PB.

 Typical projects include constructing and equipping school and community centres, rebuilding infrastructure or providing rescue vehicles.

 While the Donations Trust is focussed on the long-term regeneration of affected communities, Rotary is involved in supporting in the immediate aftermath.

 Rotary-supported charity Aquabox provided an update on their Facebook page on Monday 20th August: “We hope to be shipping (air freight) filters pumps out later this week.
 The airports in Kerala are severely disrupted and we are seeking guidance on the ground for the best options for delivery.